earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Epic-1.md

 ## Overview

-Epic 1 establishes the **core infrastructure and conventions** for the Vibe Dev Kit repository.
+Epic 1 establishes the **core infrastructure and conventions** for the AI Dev Kit repository.
 It defines how the repo is structured, how versioning works for the dev kit itself, and how Release Workflow (RW) should behave when run *inside this repo* rather than inside an application project.

 **Note:** Epic 1 status changed to IN PROGRESS due to new Story 4 (Repository Branding and Renaming).